AntonioFasano/SienaR/README.md

 ## Add an Exam Committee

 The exam committee can be added immediately after the creation of the sitting or at a later date.
-In the first case, it is suggested to retrieve the internal web app sitting ID, from the function `addSitting()`, as follows:
+In the first case, it is suggested to retrieve the ESSE3 internal sitting ID, from the function `addSitting()`, as follows:

     sid <- addSitting("Financial Engineering", examdate = as.Date("2021/10/30"), examtime = "11:30",